-- Customer and technical service aren’t as consistent and reliable as the medium grind sizes that this machine can make.
-Although we found many happy customers, we found some frustrated ones as well.
-Any appliance of this price range should offer an outstanding customer and technical service.
+- Customer and technical service aren’t as consistent and reliable as they should be.
+We found many happy customers and several frustrated ones as well.
+Any appliance of this price range should offer outstanding customer and technical service.

-- According to several users, the container doesn’t lock into place sometimes, making the machine a bit unstable during grinding.
+- According to several users, the container sometimes doesn’t lock into place, making the machine unstable during grinding.

-- The bottom burr is fixed, so it’s not easy to clean it.
-Although most of the grinders can be easily cleaned, the bottom burr is hard to reach and isn’t detachable.
+- The bottom burr is fixed, so it’s not easy to clean.

-The JX model is our favorite of the 1Zpresso brand offers because it has 35 grams capacity, and it’s relatively affordable, which is appropriate for French Press coffee brewing.
-Pricier than most popular models, it’s some kind of mid-range between cheap ceramic burr grinders and high-end manual grinders like Comandante, Kinu, and Weber Workshops.
+The 1Zpresso brand has set new quality standards for manual grinders below 200$.
+The JX model is our favorite because it has 35 grams capacity and it’s relatively affordable.
+Pricier than most popular models, it’s at a mid-range between cheap ceramic burr grinders and high-end manual grinders.

 - It’s designed to produce appropriate grind sizes for pour-overs and French Press.
-So, if you want to enrich your coffee game with drippers like the V60, Melitta, or Chemex, you won’t need another grinder.
+So, if you want to enrich your coffee game with drippers, you won’t need another grinder.

 - Burrs include a 1-year limited warranty and have a 300 kg use expected life.
 Overall, users claim that 1Zpresso customer service and durability are excellent.

-- It’s the only hand grinder in this buying guide with a click system.
-I think it’s a great feature because you can adjust the grind size accordingly and obtain replicable results with different recipes, coffee beans, and brewing methods.
+- A click system for adjustment settings.
+It’s a great feature because you can change the grind size accordingly and obtain replicable results with different recipes, coffee beans, and brewing methods.

 Most exigent users buy such a pricey grinder because it offers a numbering system.
 Yet, users complain about a learning curve to master it.
 It isn’t as intuitive as we expect, but it’s manageable.